Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Administrative Leave.
 An employee respondent may be placed on administrative leave from employment responsibilities during the pendency of the recipient’s grievance procedures.

-The notice will include the allegations potentially constituting discrimination, harassment, sexual misconduct or retaliation, including sufficient details known at the time, and will provide the parties sufficient time to prepare a response before any initial interview.
-Sufficient details include the identities of the parties alleged to be involved in the incident, if known, the conduct allegedly constituting discrimination, harassment, and/or sexual misconduct, and the date and location of the alleged incident, if known.
+The notice will include the allegations potentially constituting discrimination, harassment, sexual misconduct, or retaliation including sufficient details known at the time, and will provide the parties sufficient time to prepare a response before any initial interview.
+Sufficient details include the identities of the parties alleged to be involved in the incident, if known, the conduct allegedly constituting discrimination, harassment, sexual misconduct, or retaliantion and the date and location of the alleged incident, if known.

 The written notice will also include:

 Involved parties may pursue the voluntary use of an informal resolution process at any time prior to a final determination regarding responsibility.
+Informal resolutions are not available in incidents where an employee is alleged to have engaged in sexual misconduct against a student.
 An informal resolution process does not involve a full investigation and adjudication.
-If an informal resolution process is pursued, the Investigator will make no attempt to determine whether sexual misconduct, discrimination, harassment or retaliation has occurred.
+If an informal resolution process is pursued, the Investigator will make no attempt to determine whether discrimination, harassment, sexual misconduct, or retaliation has occurred.
 Informal resolution will not be facilitated by the Investigator assigned to the complaint, and the investigation is put on hold pending attempts at informal resolution.
 Informal resolutions will be assigned to a Community Standards and Support team member.

 Informal resolution may include, but is not limited to: